Dreaming381/Latios-Framework/README.md

 don’t need.
 Psyshock’s Collision Layers can be built directly from Entity Queries, removing all the archetype guesswork out of collisions and triggers.

+**Common Reasons to Use Psyshock:**

+-   You use QVVS Transforms
+-   You only need collision detection
+-   You want more control over physics
+-   Unity Physics events system is too expensive

+**Common Reasons to Use Unity Physics:**

+-   You want an out-of-the-box full simulator with zero code

 ### Myri

 [Myri